nyx-ai/droneRL/README.md

 # 🚁 DroneRL

 DroneRL is a reinforcement learning environment in which agents can be trained for optimal package delivery.
 This environment is implemented in both PyTorch and JAX.

 ## AMLD 2025 Workshop: *Training models in JAX: JIT all the things!*

+Resources for the participants of the AMLD 2025 workshop.

 ### Jax Intro